suffolklibraries/lgc/content/collections/events/marina-youth-theatre-summer.md

 address_line_2: Marina
 postcode: 'NR32 1HH'
 duplicated_from: 116c4197-24b6-4499-8238-f0ae714677ca
-cost_details: '£3 per session'
-attendance_information: '- People with dementia and their carers'
-accessibility_information: '- Event space only accessible by stairs'
+attendance_information: '- 7 to 17 year olds'
 ---
-A new informal music session for people with dementia and their carers.
+For the first hour have fun playing theatre games and learning new skills.